ASands17/Tic-Tac-Toe/README.md

 - Player wins are tracked even when the game resets.
 ![Player wins](./src/images/tracknames.jpeg)

+### Architecture
+-This project consists of three JavaScript files, one for a player class, one for a game class, and one main JavaScript file.
+-The data model lives in the game.js file primarily, and the main.js class controls the DOM.
+-This project has one HTML file and one CSS file.

 ### Reflection
 - The most challenging part of this project was keeping the DOM and data model separate.
+I ran into some hiccups late in my project with this, and I have done my best to separate them to the best of my abilities.
+I intend to be more thoughtful about DOM versus data model in future projets so that I avoid the same problems.
 - I enjoyed learning about CSS animations during this project.
 I look forward to learning more about them in future projects.
+Please note-- these CSS animations were added before I noticed other, more pressing bugs in my project.
+Next time I will leave CSS animations to the very last step in my project.

 ### Future Features
 - Fix display so that only win/draw status displays, and not player's turn.